Butch78/BonelessPharmacy/README.md

 For the backend, install [.NET Core and the SDK](https://www.microsoft.com/net/core#windowscmd).

+**Note that Boneless Pharmacy relies on ASP.Net Core 2.0, meaning that development at a minimum need .NET Core 2.0 installed**

 ## Building & Running the Solution (Frontend)

 1. Run `npm install` in the root directory of the  frontend solution